Xianlai/Manhattan_rental_apartment_clustering/README.md

 And at last we compare how different rental listing features like doorman, fitness center, bedroom numbers etc affect the pattern of Manhattan apartment rental popularities.

 <img src="images/title_image.jpg" width="1200">

+## Files:
+- **1_model selection.ipynb**: shows the process of clustering model selection
+- **2_clustering.ipynb**: shows the how to make use of clustering to query information we are interested in and compare clusterings with different apartment properties.
+- **interactive_clusters.py**: makes interactive plotting with the help of bokeh server.
+Issue command `bokeh serve --show interactive_clusters.py` in the command line, the plotting will be push to http://localhost:5006/, you can use web browser to see it.

+## Dependencies:
+This project uses third party library bokeh to perform visualization.
+To install bokeh, run `pip install bokeh` in command line.

 ## API References:
 - scikit-learn: Fabian Pedregosa, Gaël Varoquaux, Alexandre Gramfort, Vincent Michel, Bertrand Thirion, Olivier Grisel, Mathieu Blondel, Peter Prettenhofer, Ron Weiss, Vincent Dubourg, Jake Vanderplas, Alexandre Passos, David Cournapeau, Matthieu Brucher, Matthieu Perrot, Édouard Duchesnay.
 Scikit-learn: Machine Learning in Python, Journal of Machine Learning Research, 12, 2825-2830 (2011)